 UNITED STATES

-White Trillium Solar | 62MW in Ohio
+White Trillium Solar | 50MW in Ohio

-About the White Trillium Solar project
+About the White Trillium solar project

 Key numbers

-/50MWac of of home-grown renewable energy,
+/62MWdc of of home-grown renewable energy, enough to power nearly 9,000 homes

 65,923 metric tons